Best Bivy Sacks To Keep You Safe In Freezing Temps

 And because it's taped together, it traps your body heat inside more like a sleeping bag than a blanket.

-Making it the perfect survival blanket for bug-out bags, get-home bags, survival packs, or glove boxes.
+Making it perfect for bug-out bags, get-home bags, survival packs, or glove boxes.

 Not only that, but it is windproof, waterproof, easy to use, and includes a small stuff sack.